SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 But politicians can also quote the Bible to create an aura of divine approval on policies or events or to manipulate constituencies.

-It seems reasonable, therefore, to view such expressions with caution: they're often woven into the language of political propaganda and persuasion.
+It seems reasonable, therefore, to view such expressions with caution: they're often for purposes of political propaganda and persuasion.

 ### Addressing national crises